Contamination vs. Irradiation: Understanding the Key Differences in Food Safety

 Q: Is irradiation a sustainable food preservation method?

 A: Irradiation can contribute to sustainability by reducing food waste due to spoilage and extending the shelf life of products, minimizing the environmental impact of food production and transportation.
-However, the energy consumption associated with the process should be considered.
+Even so, the energy consumption associated with the process should be considered.

 -